abhiSyncd/Java-Design-Patterns-Step-By-Step/README.md

     > Stack : stores Reference Variables of the Objects-stored-in-Heap

     What happen when  we create multiple object of a  Class?
-    If we create multiple objects of the same class, multiple memory will be allocated to the same object but with different cell addresses in RAM.
+    If we create multiple objects of the same class, Multiple memory will be allocated to the same object but with different cell addresses in RAM.
     Thus, in this way, the memory is wasted, while we create a new instance of a class in every call

     Source :